afsc-gap-products/coldpool/README.md

 ?coldpool:::cold_pool_index
 ```

+## Datasets in the package

-The datasets included in the package are:
+Datasets included in the package are:
-**cold_pool_index*: Data frame containing areas with temperatures less than or equal to 2, 1,0, and -1 °C, mean bottom temperatures for the EBS, and mean surface temperature during the EBS survey for 1982-2021 (excluding 2020 due to cancelled survey).
+<li>*cold_pool_index*: Data frame containing areas with temperatures less than or equal to 2, 1,0, and -1 °C, mean bottom temperatures for the EBS, and mean surface temperature during the EBS survey for 1982-2021 (excluding 2020 due to cancelled survey).</li>
-**nbs_mean_bottom_temperature*: Data frame of mean bottom temperature in the NBS during years with a full EBS+NBS standardized survey (2010, 2017, 2019, 2021).
+<li>*nbs_mean_bottom_temperature*: Data frame of mean bottom temperature in the NBS during years with a full EBS+NBS standardized survey (2010, 2017, 2019, 2021).</li>
-**ebs_bottom_temperature*: Interpolated rasters of bottom temperature for the EBS survey area from 1982-2021 (excluding 2020 due to cancelled survey).
+<li>*ebs_bottom_temperature*: Interpolated rasters of bottom temperature for the EBS survey area from 1982-2021 (excluding 2020 due to cancelled survey).</li>
-**ebs_surface_temperature*: Interpolated rasters of sea surface temperature for the EBS survey area from 1982-2021 (excluding 2020 due to cancelled survey).
+<li>*ebs_surface_temperature*: Interpolated rasters of sea surface temperature for the EBS survey area from 1982-2021 (excluding 2020 due to cancelled survey).</li>
-**nbs_ebs_bottom_temperature*: Interpolated rasters of bottom temperature for the full EBS and NBS survey area for years with a full EBS+NBS standardized survey (2010, 2017, 2019, 2021).
+<li>*nbs_ebs_bottom_temperature*: Interpolated rasters of bottom temperature for the full EBS and NBS survey area for years with a full EBS+NBS standardized survey (2010, 2017, 2019, 2021).</li>
-**nbs_ebs_surface_temperature*: Interpolated rasters of sea surface temperature for the full EBS and NBS survey area for years with a full EBS+NBS standardized survey (2010, 2017, 2019, 2021).
+<li>*nbs_ebs_surface_temperature*: Interpolated rasters of sea surface temperature for the full EBS and NBS survey area for years with a full EBS+NBS standardized survey (2010, 2017, 2019, 2021).</li>
-**cpa_pre2021*: Data frame of cold pool area and mean temperatures calculated using the interpolation method used prior to 2021.
+<li>*cpa_pre2021*: Data frame of cold pool area and mean temperatures calculated using the interpolation method used prior to 2021.</li>

-# Cold pool area and mean bottom temperature
+# Cold pool area and temperature trends
 *Updated: November 2021*

+Cold pool area and temperature trends are reported in the annual [Ecosystem Status Reports](https://www.fisheries.noaa.gov/alaska/ecosystems/ecosystem-status-reports-gulf-alaska-bering-sea-and-aleutian-islands) for the eastern Bering Sea and ecosystem and socioeconomic profiles for EBS stocks.
+Temperature products are also used as covariates in some [stock assessment](https://www.fisheries.noaa.gov/alaska/population-assessments/north-pacific-groundfish-stock-assessments-and-fishery-evaluation) models.

 ![Cold pool area from 1982-2021, based on interpolated survey bottom temperatures](./plots/coldpool_with_area.png)
  <font size="3"> _Figure 1.
 Cold pool extent in the eastern Bering Sea from 2002–2021, showing areas with bottom temperatures ≤ 2°C, ≤ 1°C, ≤ 0°C, and ≤ -1°C (upper panels), and proportion of the southeastern Bering Sea survey area with bottom temperatures ≤ 2°C, ≤ 1°C, ≤ 0°C, and ≤ -1°C (lower panel)._</font>